newlinedotco/awesome-fullstack-tutorials/react/guide-to-using-react-hooks/A-guide-to-using-React-Hooks.md

 ReactDOM.render(<App />, rootElement);
 ```

-<iframe src="https://codesandbox.io/embed/jlx6xmlknw" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>
+<iframe src="https://codesandbox.io/embed/nk05nmrmxp" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

-As seen in the code block above, a function called `useCounter `is created and it contains the setState Hook which is being used to set the state.
-The function then returns an object of values which can be used in other components e.g the `App` function.
+In the code block above, we create a function `useCounter`, which stores the logic of our custom hook.

+Notice that `useCounter` can use other Hooks!
+We start by creating a new state Hook via `useState`.

+Next, we define two helper functions: `increment` and `decrement` which call `setCount` and adjust the current `count` accordingly.

+Lastly, we `return` the references necessary to interact with our hook.

+> **Q: What's with `return`ing and array with an object?**
+>
+> A: Well, like most things in Hooks, API conventions haven't been finalized yet.
+But what we're doing here is returning an array where:
+>
+> * The first item is the _current value_ of the hook and
+> * The second item is an object, containing functions used to interact with the hook.
+>
+> This convention allows you to easily "rename" the current value of the Hook - as we do above with `myCount`.
+>
+> That said, you can return whatever you'd like from your custom Hook.

+In the example above, we use `increment` and `decrement` as `onClick` handlers in our view.
+When the user presses the buttons, the counter is updated and re-displayed (as `myCount`) in the view.

 ## Writing Tests for React Hooks

-**Writing tests for useState() Hook**

-In order to write tests for the hooks, we'll be using the [react-testing-library](https://github.com/kentcdodds/react-testing-library) to test them. react-testing-library is a very light-weight solution for testing React components.
+In order to write tests for the hooks, we'll be using the [`react-testing-library`](https://github.com/kentcdodds/react-testing-library) to test them.

+`react-testing-library` is a very light-weight solution for testing React components.
 It extends upon `react-dom` and `react-dom/test-utils` to provides light utility functions.
-Using react-testing-library ensures that your tests work on the DOM nodes directly.
+Using `react-testing-library` ensures that your tests work on the DOM nodes directly.

+The testing story for hooks is, as of writing, a bit under-developed.
+You currently [can't test a hook in isolation](https://twitter.com/dan_abramov/status/1060315729524936706).
+Instead, you need to attach your hook to a component and test that component.

+So below, we'll be writing tests for our Hooks, by interacting with our _components_ and not the hooks directly.
+The good news is that means that our tests look like normal React tests.

+### Writing tests for useState() Hook

-Let's see an example on writing tests for the `useState `Hook.
+Let's see an example on writing tests for the `useState` Hook.
 In the lesson above, we are testing a more variation of the useState example we used above.
 We'll be writing tests to ensure that clicking on an "Off" button sets the state to 0 and clicking on an "On" button sets the state to 1.

 ```javascript
 import React from "react";